1 COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL

 our website, or when you contact us:-

-|Name, home address, e-mail address, telephone number, passport or other recognised personal ID card numbers and details, credit/debit card or other payment details.|
+|Name, home address, e-mail address, telephone number, passport, or other ID card numbers and details.|

-|Advance Passenger Information, (known as "API") and includes the type, number, country of issuance and expiry date of any identity document, nationality, family name, given name, gender, date of birth, airline, flight number, departure date, arrival date, departure port, arrival port, departure time and arrival time as defined in S.I.
-No. 177/2018 - European Union (Passenger Name Record Data) Regulations 2018.|
+|“Advance Passenger Information” (API).
+API includes the type, number, country of issuance and expiry date of any identity document, nationality, family name, given name, gender, date of birth, airline, flight number, departure and arrival airport date & time.
+API is defined in S.I.
+No. 177/2018, known as the EU (Passenger Name Record Data) Regulations 2018.|

-|"Passenger Name Record” (known as “PNR”) which is a record of each passenger’s travel requirements and contains Personal Data necessary to enable reservations to be processed and controlled by the booking and participating air carriers for each journey booked by or on behalf of any person - as defined in S.I.
-No. 177/2018 - European Union (Passenger Name Record Data) Regulations 2018.|
+|"Passenger Name Record” (PNR).
+PNR is a record of each passenger’s travel requirements.
+PNR contains Data necessary to enable reservations be processed and controlled by the booking and participating air carriers for each journey.
+PNR is also defined in S.I.
+No. 177/2018.|

-|Medical conditions for passengers who have special medical requirements and/or dietary requirements.
-(Example: -You may have requested specific medical assistance from us and/or an airport operator, such as the provision of wheelchair assistance. |
+|Medical conditions for passengers with medical and/or dietary requirements.
+(Examples: -You may have requested medical assistance from us and/or an airport operator, such as the provision of wheelchair assistance. |

-|Travel history/itinerary, including Personal Data related to your flights and services booked in connection with your flights.|
+|Travel history/itinerary, including Personal Data related to your flights and associated services.|

 |Information you provide about your and your companions’ travel preferences.|